KentonW16/ECM_Final-project-kenton-thomas/README.md

 ## Functionality Overview
 1. Traverse maze by controlling the 4 motors on the buggy
-	-  Accurate turns on varying surfaces achieved through motor calibration routine

 1. Detect when approaching a color card/wall
 	-  Achieved through interpreting interrupt on the RGBC clear channel with a moving threshold
-	-  Additional movement into the wall, followed by a short reverse, is made to align buggy perpendicular to wall and ensure color sensing is carried out at a consistent distance
+	-  Additional movement into the wall, followed by a short reverse,  made to align buggy perpendicular to wall and ensure color sensing is carried out at a consistent distance

 1. Read the color card on the wall and determine color of card
 	-  Read the Red, Green and Blue values from the color click